DanielHVJ/Blog/Pandas/tes.md

     54

-    [71, 71, 71, 71, 26, 61, 54, 31]

 ```python
 re = nam.copy()
 re.append('BASE')
 ```

-    ['present_residence',
-     'credit_history_A31',
-     'job_A172',
-     'purpose_A41',
-     'purpose_A48',
-     'duration',
-     'age',
-     'BASE']

-Once we perform our Classication tree, we plot the metrics (false positive) for each variable plus the original train dataset (called Base).
+Once we perform our Classification tree, we plot the metrics (false positive) for each variable plus the original estimation for the train dataset (called Base).

-We see that the variable with least error is `purpose_A48` followed by our `Base model`; the other two variables with least error are: `duration` and `age`.
+We see that the variable with least error is `purpose_A48` followed by our `Base model`; being the other two variables with least error are: `duration` and `age`.

 ```python